docleaf-labs/docleaf/README.md

 Docleaf is licensed under the [Parity Public License](./LICENSE.md).
 The Parity license allows permissive use of Docleaf to help document open source projects.
 If you have a closed source project that you would like to document with Docleaf then you must purchase a commercial license.
+Please see the [Docleaf Pricing](https://docleaf.io/pricing) page for more information.

-For further information please email: [support@docleaf.io](mailto:support@docleaf.io)
+If you have any questions please email: [support@docleaf.io](mailto:support@docleaf.io)

 ## Features